-8. LABORATORY NOTEBOOKS
+8. LABORATORY NOTEBOOKS )

-A good laboratory notebook is fundamental to good science in general, not just organic chemistry, so you are required to keep a notebook for CHEM 351.
-A paper copy of your notebook work for an experiment will need to be handed in for review and grading at the end of your laboratory session.
-We strongly recommend a self-duplicating laboratory notebook because in our experience over many years, this is the easiest and most efficient way to do this.
-Self-duplicating laboratory notebooks should be available from the University Bookstore.
-Feel free to use the notebook in other courses too (including Chem 353).
+A good laboratory notebook is fundamental to good science, not just organic chemistry, so you are required to keep a notebook for in-person CHEM 353 laboratory activities.
+This will be graded.
+We recommend a self-duplicating laboratory notebook which should be available from the University Bookstore.
+Feel free to use it in other courses with a laboratory component too.

-The primary use for your laboratory notebook is to record what you do as you do it and observations as you make them.
-Laboratory notebooks should be written in ink.
+The primary use for your notebook is to record what you do as you do it and observations as you make them.
+The notes should be detailed enough to allow another chemist of your level to pick up your notebook and repeat the experiment as you did it without the aid of this manual.
+Each experiment should start a new page that is dated and has the title of the experiment.
+Notebooks should be written in ink (not pencil).
 Any mistakes should be neatly crossed out ("White-out" must not be used).
-The information in your notebook can then be used to form the basis of your experimental report (we expect it to be consistent).
+This information in your notebook can then be used to form the basis of your experimental report.